 - Advanced technology in screening: We offer innovative technology to screen for breast cancer.
 This includes 3D mammography (tomosynthesis), automated screening breast ultrasound (ABUS), contrast enhanced mammography (CEM), breast MRI, diagnostic breast ultrasound, tomosynthesis/stereotactic core biopsies, ultrasound core biopsies, MRI guided core biopsies.

-- Highest standards of care: RUSH is designated a center of excellence by the American College of Radiology.
-This designation recognizes RUSH's expertise, advanced technology and commitment to the highest standards of breast cancer screening.
+- Highest standards of care: Rush is designated a center of excellence by the American College of Radiology.
+This designation recognizes Rush's expertise, advanced technology and commitment to the highest standards of breast cancer screening.

 - Collaborative care: We work closely with our team of breast cancer specialists to provide comprehensive, compassionate and seamless care.